amouro/drupalden_iwakuni_2023/section-3.md

 🇯🇵 Japan 🇹🇼 Taiwan

 <!--
+One issue to consider is the date format.

-In Japan as well as Taiwan, we are used to use this format for the date.
+In Japan, as well as Taiwan,
-Starting from Year to month and day.
+we typically use a format that starts with the year, followed by the month and day.

 <b>Next slide >>>>></b>
 -->